tariq-hue/Brain-Tumor-Classification-MRI-with-CNN/README.md

 # 🧠 Brain Tumor Classification using CNN (TensorFlow)

 This project implements a Convolutional Neural Network (CNN) using **TensorFlow** to classify brain MRI scans and detect tumors.
-The goal is to build a deep learning pipeline that assists in medical image analysis.
+The goal is to build a deep learning pipeline that assists in medical image analysis and improve training and validation results .

 ---